spree-contrib/spree_related_products/README.md

 Discounts
 ---------
-If you install the spree-automatic-coupons extension you can also specify a discount amount to be applied if a customer purchases both products.
+You can optionally specify a discount amount to be applied if a customer purchases both products.
 Note: In order for the coupon to be automatically applied, you must create a coupon of type: __RelatedProductDiscount__ and leave the __code__ value empty (blank codes are required for coupons to be automatically applied).

 Installation
 ------------